Alagiri Immigration Law Firm

 USCIS recognizes the significance of STEM fields to advancing U.S. competitiveness and national security.
 It provides some examples of such fields, including military defense and artificial Intelligence.

-Stemming from authoritative lists provided by the National Security Council and the National Science and Technology Council, USCIS identifies key areas of focus.
-The prioritized fields include artificial intelligence, space system technology, biotechnology, autonomous systems, semiconductors, advanced engineering materials, financial technologies, and advanced manufacturing.
-This emphasis creates a favorable environment for non-citizens with expertise in these fields to apply for the NIW and potentially obtain permanent residency in the United States.
+USCIS uses authoritative lists from the National Security Council and the National Science and Technology Council.
+Key focus areas include artificial intelligence, space technology, biotechnology, autonomous systems, semiconductors, advanced materials, financial technologies, and advanced manufacturing.
+This focus benefits non-citizens with expertise in these fields, enhancing their chances of applying for the NIW and gaining U.S. residency.

 Hiring Alagiri Law for STEM Green Card Assistance